Phone-GWP-group

 Blue packaging conveys messages of trustworthiness and intelligence - which is why it is commonly used for consumer electronics brands.

-Communicates: Calming, trustworthy, efficiency, serenity, logic, intelligence, dependability, strength, honesty
+• Communicates: Calming, trustworthy, efficient, serenity, logic, intelligence, dependability, strength, and honesty.

-Popular Brands: HP, Dell, Facebook, Oral B, Ford, Pfizer, Pepsi, Gillette, Samsung
+• Popular brands: HP, Dell, Facebook, Oral-B, Ford, Pfizer, Pepsi, Gillette, and Samsung.

 Purple

-Communicates: Indulgence, luxury, opulence, spirituality, nobility, wisdom, exclusivity
+• Communicates: Indulgence, luxury, opulence, spirituality, nobility, wisdom, and exclusivity.

-Popular Brands: Cadburys, Hallmark, Premier Inn, Aussie, Yahoo
+• Popular brands: Cadburys, Hallmark, Premier Inn, Aussie, and Yahoo.

 Turquoise